Not ready to file your company tax return or annual accounts yet? Learn how to request an extension for your company accounts.

 What You Need to File

-At the end of your limited company’s financial year, you need to prepare:
+At the end of your limited company’s financial year, you need to prepare the following:

 - Your annual accounts